louisaxel-ambroise/epcis/README.md

 **Queries** endpoint supports HTTP requests and supports both `accept: application/json` and `accept: application/xml` headers.

+The subscriptions will always receive the results in JSON format.

+The OpenApi definition of the v2.0 endpoints is available at the URL `/v2_0/openapi.json`.
 See the [wiki](https://github.com/louisaxel-ambroise/epcis/wiki) for more details.

 #### Implemented Features